Akardy/Alchemy-ETH-Bootcamp/Week 1 - Blockchain Cryptography/Week01-Notes.md

 To read more about Secp256k1: [click here](https://en.bitcoin.it/wiki/Secp256k1).

+`I HAVE NOT FINISH THE FIRST WEEK MODULE YET, I'll update my notes soon.`

 **Credits**: I'll be referencing my informations whether now or when I update this file in future from several sources such as Wikipedia, Alchemy bootcamp, FreeCodeCamp, Mastering Ethereum, official docs and other sources.